5 Studies that Support Using Blue Light Therapy for Eczema

 In the studies above, the time until significant eczema recovery was as follows:

-- Study #2: symptoms started to get better after three treatments.
-Subjects improved 41% in three months, and 54% in six months.
+2. Study #2: Symptoms started to improve after three treatments.
+Subjects improved 41% in three months and 54% in six months.

-- Study #4: The babies had blue light therapy for jaundice.
-According to Sanford University Medical School, clinicians treat babies with blue light anywhere from one to seven days[11].
+4. Study #4: The babies received blue light therapy for jaundice.
+Sanford University Medical School says clinicians treat babies with blue light for one to seven days[11].

 Does Red Light Therapy Make You Itch?